12 Sights in Villach, Austria (with Map and Images)

 Hl.
 Dreifaltigkeit

-The Roman Catholic parish church of Völkendorf in the district of the same name in Villach is dedicated to the Holy Trinity.
-It was not until 1973 that the districts of Völkendorf, Möltschach and Judendorf were separated from the parish of St. Martin and a separate parish was established.
+The Roman Catholic parish church of Völkendorf in the district of the same name in Villach is ordained the most sacred trinity.
+It was not until 1973 that the districts of Völkendorf, Möltschach and Judendorf were separated from the parish of St. Martin and their own parish was set up.
 This parish also includes the branch churches of St. Johann and Warmbad.
+The parish church is under monument protection (list entry).

 Wikipedia: Pfarrkirche Völkendorf (DE), Website